 In some circumstances we will have to consider an allegation against an individual not directly employed by SuperCamps, where its disciplinary procedures do not fully apply, for example, agency staff provided by an employment agency or business.
-Whilst SuperCamps are not the employer of agency staff, they should ensure allegations are dealt with properly (KCSIE 2021).
-Decisions will need to be made in discussion with the agency as to whether it is appropriate to suspend the member of staff, or redeploy whilst they carry out their investigation.
-Agencies should be fully involved and cooperate in any enquiries from the LADO, police and/or children's social services
+Whilst SuperCamps are not the employer of agency staff, they should ensure allegations are dealt with properly (KCSIE 2023).
+Decisions will need to be made in discussion with the agency as to whether it is appropriate to suspend the member of staff, or redeploy the agency whilst they carry out their investigation, with the support of the Head of Safeguarding as needed.
+Agencies should be fully involved and co-operate in any enquiries from the LADO, police and/or children's social services